ctlab/GADMA/docs/source/user_manual/hands_on.rst

    Population labels : YRI, CEU, CHB

-We want to allow exponential growth (it is the default behaviour) and have some extra changes in size of the ancient population.
+We want to allow exponential growth (it is the default behaviour) and have some extra changes in the size of the ancient population.
 To do so we should specify ``Initial structure``.
-It is list of three numbers: first - number of time intervals before first split (we want here 2); second - number of time periods between first and second split events (at least 1); third - number of time periods after second split.
+It is a list of three numbers: (1) the number of time intervals before the first split (we want here 2); (2) the number of time periods between the first and the second split events (at least 1); and (3) the number of time periods after the  second split.

 .. code-block:: none